francescocontin/islR/README.md

-# islR
+# Introduction to Statistical Learning with R
-Introduction to Statistical Learning with R
+Every folder C # contains a specific chapter of the book